piebro/openstreetmap-statistics/README.md

 Adding a new plot also needs adding a new `url_hash`.
 A new unique one can be printed with running `python3 src/create_new_unique_url_hash.py`.

+You can use `black -l 120 .` in the project root diretory to run the python code formatter [Black](https://pypi.org/project/black/) befor committing code.

 ## License

 All code in this project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 All data, maps and plots in this project are licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).